linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.10.2025
+- Topic: Ask Your Social Network
+- Directory: /posts/2025/October/04
+- Description: ``` The future of data analysis is here. web4.community Version 3.1 introduces the AI-Powered Database Chat beta!
+Now, you can simply ask your social network's database questions in natural language—no SQL required—and get instant insights.
+We're bringing the power of AI to your data sovereignty.
+Jump into the Web4 experience and start querying your network's data right now! ```

 ### 03.10.2025
 - Topic: Your Community Going Live
 - Directory: /posts/2025/October/03